By Karyn Greenstreet

 This can be hard to do.
 Many people love to “be in the process” — a yummy place to be sure — but then resist actually doing anything with the creative ideas that were spawned in the meeting.

 But don’t stop there!
-Ask the Hot Seat member to select one action item he will complete before the next meeting.
+Ask the Hot Seat member to select one Action Item he will complete before the next meeting.
 Sometimes the member knows instantly which idea he’ll move forward on.
-Sometimes that action item is to simply list all the ideas, weigh them against goals and resources, and choose the best idea from that meeting.
+Sometimes that action item is to simply list all the ideas, weigh each idea against goals and resources, and choose the best idea from that meeting.

-By getting your mastermind group members to set and keep goals and action plans, you make them accountable for their own success.
+By getting your mastermind group members to set and keep goals and create action plans, you make them accountable for their own success.
 Otherwise your group meetings just deteriorate into mere brainstorming and advice-giving sessions that never lead to action and success.

 Give your group members the structure and tools they need to create the personal and professional life they want.

 2 thoughts on “Mastermind Group Action Plans: Get Your Members Moving!”

 We just started our first mastermind group.
 I am loving it already.
 “Great Page Here”.